-Toti E LarsonResearch Engineering/Scientist Associate, Department of Geological Sciences, Jackson School of Geosciences
+Toti E LarsonStable Isotope Geochemist, Department of Geological Sciences, Jackson School of Geosciences

 Toti Larson received a Ph.D. from the University of New Mexico Department of Earth and Planetary Sciences in 2003 with Dr. Zachary D. Sharp.
 There he studied oxygen isotope chemistry of aluminum silicate 'triple point' rocks in the Sangre de Cristo Mountains of New Mexico and Mt.
 Moosilauke, NH.
 He then completed a post doctoral fellowship at The University of Western Ontario with Dr. Fred Longstaffe where he developed an in situ laser system to measure oxygen and carbon isotopes in modern deer cortical bone.
-Toti then worked for 7 years as a Technical Staff Member at Los Alamos National Laboratory.
-His projects included nuclear and chemical forensics, environmental monitoring, CO2 sequestration and enhanced oil recovery.
-Toti came to The University of Texas at Austin in 2012 to work in the stable isotope laboratory and develop new environmental tracer tools.
+Toti then worked for 7 years as a Technical Staff Scientist at Los Alamos National Laboratory where he studied nuclear and chemical forensics, environmental monitoring, CO2 sequestration and enhanced oil recovery.

 Areas of Expertise